brakmic/miniDevOps/README.md

 [![create_cluster_script](./images/setup_cluster.png)](https://github.com/brakmic/miniDevOps/blob/dc198a8a54af670753833408d7263432a31a40cf/images/setup_cluster.png)

-## Keeping clusters between docker session
+## Keeping clusters between docker sessions

 If you want to keep the cluster you created during a session, simply copy the current `.kube/config` to a local volume.
 Next time you fire up miniDevOps just overwrite the default `.kube/config` with yours.
 For example: